Do you want to know what exactly ageism is? How to avoid it? Here’s everything you need to know, plus the industries where ageism is most rampant.

 In the Anthropologie case, an employee sued for what he called an age-based hostile environment as co-workers referred to her as mom despite recording her displeasure at the use of the term.
 She was also denied a promotion when her manager claimed she didn’t have the stamina for the job, as she was too old.
 She won the lawsuit from the company.

-In the GNC case Santos Anduja, age 57, claimed a manager fired him in his 20s because of his age.
+In the GNC case Santos Anduja, age 57, claimed a manager fired him because of his age.
 He won the lawsuit as well.

 These are perfect examples of how the retail industry is equally affected by ageism.